ssethx24/ssethx24-intern-repo-focusbear/Agile-Ceremonies.md

 ## Agile Ceremonies – Overview

 ### 1. Daily Stand-ups
-Short (usually 15-minute) daily meetings where team members share:
+Short (usually 10-minute) daily meetings where team members share:
-- What they worked on yesterday
 - What they’re working on today
 - Any blockers or issues